 At its core, crypto claims to be free from central authority.
 However, the reality of the market tells a vastly different story.

 • Wealth is highly concentrated: Approximately 2% of Bitcoin wallets control 95% of all Bitcoin.
-This massive disparity means a small, elite group dictates market movements, leaving retail investors at their mercy.
+This massive disparity means a small, elite group dictates market movements.

-• Exchanges operate like unregulated banks: Platforms like Binance and Coinbase control liquidity, manipulate prices, and impose arbitrary rules, acting as the very gatekeepers crypto promised to remove.
+• Exchanges operate like unregulated banks: Platforms like Binance and Coinbase control liquidity, manipulate prices, and impose arbitrary rules.

-• The State takes its cut: Governments have found ways to co-opt the system.
-Through taxes, licensing, and strict regulations, they are using crypto not to liberate money, but to attract investment and track wealth.
+• The State takes its cut: Through taxes, licensing, and strict regulations, governments are using crypto to attract investment and track wealth.

 Crypto and Governments: Strange Bedfellows